 We are in strange and unprecedented times.
-In March and April TARGETjobs would usually be encouraging you to apply for the last remaining formal internship vacancies and advising you on getting informal work experience through speculative applications.
+In the summer months, TARGETjobs would usually be advising you on getting informal work experience through speculative applications.
 Instead, we wanted to answer your questions about what happens if an internship is cancelled due to the social distancing measures in place to fight the pandemic, whether it will harm your future job prospects if you don’t get relevant experience and what you can do while staying at home.

 Are internships, placements or vac schemes being cancelled?

-Many law firms have already postponed their vac schemes and open days (Easter is a key time in their recruitment cycle and they had to make decisions quickly), we are hearing as yet unverified reports that some investment banks are cancelling summer internships and we think that it is probable that many employers will either cancel or postpone internships in the coming weeks unless circumstances change.
+Many law firms did postpone their spring vac schemes and open days (Easter is a key time in their recruitment cycle and they had to make decisions quickly), we heard that some investment banks took an early decision to cancel summer internships and we think that it is probable that some employers will either cancel or postpone internships in the coming weeks unless circumstances change.
 To state the obvious, it is much harder for an untrained intern to work from home than a permanent employee and one of the benefits of doing an internship is that you get a feel for the workplace and working environment.

-What to do if you internship, placement or vac scheme is cancelled?
+What do you do if your internship, placement or vac scheme is cancelled?

 If you have been offered an internship or are part-way through the recruitment process and there is going to be a change, you should be informed about the decision (probably via email, so make sure to check your spam folders).
-It is likely that the employer will let you know of plans to run their work experience schemes at another time or perhaps even fast-track you through their graduate recruitment process for the following year.
+Employers that are cancelling or delaying their internships should let you know of future dates or perhaps even fast-track you through their graduate recruitment process for the following year.

 If you haven’t heard anything, it is definitely OK to contact the employer to ask if they have made any decisions yet.
 However, as we explain in our article on job hunting during the coronavirus pandemic, you may need to be patient.
-Employers might be waiting to see how things develop before making a final decision or communication may be delayed as employees get used to home working.
+Employers might be waiting to see how things develop before making a final decision.

 What if you don’t get any work experience?